nealpointerexception/register-allocation/webpost.md

 ./reg_alloc <input_file> <max # of registers>
 ```

 Pass in a test file from the tests folder.
 The compiler will output the register allocation results for both Linear Scan and GraphColoring along with the CFG and AST as a mermaid file.
+The mermaid files can be converted to png using `mermaid-cli` or plugging them into their [online editor](https://mermaid.live).

 I would have liked to output the RIG graph as well, but I found the resulting graph to be terrible at illustrating the purpose of the graph as it would not be formatted in a circular/force layout style.
 Unfortunate!

 Each step in the pipeline should have its own cpp file for reference and the `main.cpp` file is very straighforward to follow to see how the program is transformed and analyzed.